出版:Berg Insight(ベルグインサイト社) 出版年月:2022年11月

 2.4.3 Individual rights issues

-3 IoT networks and communications technologies
+3 IoT Networks and Communications Technologies

 3.1 IoT network technologies

-3.1.1 Network architectures
+3.1.1 Network architecture

 3.1.2 Unlicensed and licensed frequency bands